 Say you want to stop eating out and start cooking more.
 Start with a resolution to cut out restaurants just during the week.
 That lets you save money Monday through Friday, while still giving yourself some breathing room on Saturday and Sunday if those Olive Garden breadsticks become too tempting.

 Have a plan.

-WalletHub’s survey found that almost half of people planning to make resolutions in 2020 expect to keep their resolution for just six months or less, with most citing laziness as the resolution-killing culprit.
+WalletHub’s survey found that almost half of people planning to make resolutions in the new year expect to keep their resolution for just six months or less, with most citing laziness as the resolution-killing culprit.

-Having set tasks helps you avoid resolutions that are too lofty (see tip #1) and gives you a realistic view of how to make what you want happen.
+Having set tasks helps you avoid resolutions that are too lofty (see previous tip) and gives you a realistic view of how to make what you want happen.
 The trick is to create your plan before the new year starts.
 If you wait until later, there’s a good chance that laziness will stop you before you even have a chance to get started.